Plains Indian warfare

-During the American Indian Wars of the mid to late 19th century, Native American warriors of the Great Plains, sometimes referred to as Braves in contemporary colonial sources, resisted Westward expansion onto their ancestral land by the settlers of the United States.
+During the American Indian Wars of the mid to late 19th century, Native American warriors of the Great Plains, sometimes referred to as braves in contemporary colonial sources, resisted westward expansion onto their ancestral land by settlers from the United States.
 Though a diverse range of peoples inhabited the Great Plains, there were a number of commonalities among their warfare practices.

 History

 The earliest Spanish explorers in the 16th century did not find the Plains Native Americans especially warlike.
 The Wichita in Kansas and Oklahoma lived in dispersed settlements with no defensive works.
 The Spanish initially had friendly contacts with the Apache (Querechos) in the Texas Panhandle.